Tips for good sleep

-Just as there are multiple ways of diagnosing sleep problems, there are different ways to treat sleep problems, including behavior modification, therapy and medications.
+Just as there are multiple ways of diagnosing sleep problems, there are different ways to treat sleep problems, including behavior modification or therapy and medications.

-A person should first visit their physician who, based on signs and symptoms, can diagnose and treat the sleep problems or related health condition, or refer the person to a sleep lab and/or specialists.
+People should first visit their physician, who, based on signs and symptoms, can diagnose and treat the sleep problems or related health condition or refer the person to a sleep lab and/or specialists.

 “It’s a complicated pathway sometimes,” Moore said.

 Continuous, restful sleep becomes more difficult as we age.
 Older adults often complain they have a harder time falling asleep and staying asleep.
 They also tend to get sleepy earlier and wake earlier than younger adults.